Klipper3d/klipper/docs/Measuring_Resonances.md

 | SDA | 19 | GPIO10 (SPI0_MOSI) |
 | SCL | 23 | GPIO11 (SPI0_SCLK) |

-An alternative to the ADXL345 is the MPU-9250 (or MPU-6050).
-This accelerometer has been tested to work over I2C on the RPi at 400kbaud.
+An alternative to the ADXL345 is the MPU-6050 (or MPU-9250).
+This accelerometer has been tested to work over I2C on the Rasberry Pi and Pi Pico at 400kbaud using a modified USB cable.
 Recommended connection scheme for I2C:

 | MPU-9250 pin | RPi pin | RPi pin name |